Whats New Icon

 Chittoor Campus

-The operation rooms at CMC Chittoor Campus, about 30 km from the main hospital, are used weekly to operate upon selected patients present to the HNS-2 outpatient services.
+The operation rooms at CMC Chittoor Campus, about 30 km from the main hospital, are used weekly to operate upon selected patients present to the outpatient services.
 In-patient care is provided at the campus.

 CMC Day Care (CDC)

-The M.Ch. and Post-Doctoral Fellowship Registrars are an essential part of the unit, closely involved in all aspects of outpatient and in-patient care and counselling.
+The M.Ch. and Post-Doctoral Fellowship Registrars are an essential part of the department, closely involved in all aspects of outpatient and in-patient care and counselling.
 They are a crucial part of the operating team, learning to perform surgeries of varying degrees of complexity.
 Special training programs in microvascular surgery equip them with the necessary skills to perform complex reconstructive procedures.
 They learn the nuances in decision-making, management of complications and rehabilitation of head and neck cancer patients.
 They work with various departments in the institution during their peripheral postings to acquire holistic knowledge of multidisciplinary cancer care.
 They are required to collaborate, complete, and publish research projects during their course.
 They also teach undergraduate and post-graduate students posted in the unit.
 Through lectures, seminars, journal clubs, head and neck group meetings, participation in CMEs and conferences, and a dissertation, evidence-based management is emphasised at every step of training.

 Undergraduate medical training

-Medical students are posted in Head and Neck Surgery Unit-2 as part of their surgical training from the 1st clinical year onwards.
+Medical students are posted in Head and Neck Surgery as part of their surgical training from the 1st clinical year onwards.
 The prescribed curriculum teaches them the basic concepts of general and head and neck surgery.
 Apart from didactic lectures, clinics, and case presentations, the students present seminars, learn the basics of operative surgery and undergo structured evaluations at the end of the posting.

 MBBS Students are also posted with us for a special, three-week surgical clerkship, where they are closely involved in the daily activities of the unit, including patient care and follow-up.
 They are also taught basic surgical skills, participate in surgeries and visit the surgical emergency for hands-on experience.
 We aim to improve their understanding of the subject and instill in them a lifelong passion for the field of surgery.